 Your eligibility will initially be reconsidered by an officer of the Council who was not involved in the original decision not to award transport for your child.
-If transport is not awarded your appeal and evidence will be considered by the Student Support Appeal Committee, whose decision is final.
+The officer will review the original decision and any personal and/ or family circumstances you believe should be considered.
+If transport is not awarded your appeal and evidence will then be considered by the Student Support Appeal Committee, whose decision is final.